Major U.S. Cellular Carrier Overview - T-Mobile, Verizon and AT&T

 - 5G NW (Nationwide) - Low-band / "Nationwide" 5G.

 Verizon's low-band, long-range 5G, is generally not impressive, with performance more like LTE.
 When Verizon rolled out low-band 5G, it didn’t have a surplus of low-band spectrum that it could dedicate to 5G, so it layers 5G on top of its LTE network using a technology called Dynamic Spectrum Sharing (DSS).
 DSS allows 5G to share the same spectrum as LTE.
-However, the downside is that LTE and 5G users share the same spectrum, and the network switches back and forth to serve both types of users, impacting performance.
+However, the downside is that LTE and 5G users share the same spectrum, and the network switches back and forth to serve both types of users, impacting performance for both.

 Verizon can roam onto AT&T in some places, so AT&T's key LTE Bands 12, 14, 29, and 30 will help take advantage of this.
 In some areas, Verizon has deployed LTE-LAA (LTE Band 46), but this short-range band will typically only be found in congested urban areas.
 Verizon also uses CBRS spectrum (Band 48) and LTE Band 66 (an extension of Band 4).